BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **Kingdoms of Men** `PASSIVE`

-A King off Dale's [Stand Fast] is 12", and also affects Dale Hero models.
+This model's [Stand Fast] is increased to 12" and will affect friendly Dale Hero models.

 </div>